kfolsom98/getting-and-cleaning-data/README.md

 ### Running the script

 Executing the run_analysis.R script presupposes that the Samsung dataset is:
-1. In your current working directory
+* In your current working directory
-2. Uncompressed
+* Uncompressed
-3. Located in the folder "UCI HAR Dataset".
+* Located in the folder "UCI HAR Dataset"

 The Samsung data can be obtained here:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The code should have a file run_analysis.R in the main directory that can be run as long as the Samsung data is in your working directory.
-The output should be the tidy data set you submitted for part 1.
-You should include a README.md in the repo describing how the script works and the code book describing the variables.

 ### Steps Performed in the Analysis